• Home

 Your main stop for today will be St. Herman’s Blue Hole National Park, which is home to the inland Blue Hole, a natural jungle pool, not to be confused with the Great Blue Hole.

 The park also features St. Herman’s Cave, one of the only caves in Belize that you can explore without a guide.
-There are separate entrances for each attraction, and it’s just a short walk through the beautiful jungle to reach either.
+There are separate entrances for each attraction, or it’s just a short walk through the beautiful jungle to reach either.

 Take some time today to sample some of the delicious produce and food along the Hummingbird Highway.
 This region is one of Belize’s major agricultural areas and you’ll find everything from dairy farms to citrus plantations.